How to Apply for Financial Aid

 Applying for state and federal financial aid is free.
 Simply complete the Free Application for Federal Student Aid (FAFSA).
 A Spanish FAFSA is also available.
 A student needs to file the FAFSA once each year.
 Santa Barbara City College's FAFSA school code is 001285.
 SBCC will only receive your information if we are listed on the FAFSA.
 Be sure you select the correct FAFSA for the semester you plan to attend:

-To be eligible to receive federal student aid, you must be pursuing an Associate Degree or be in a certificate program leading to gainful employment.
-For more information about the completion rates, costs and median loan debt of our non degree programs, go to Gainful Employment.
+To be eligible to receive federal student aid, you must be pursuing an Associate Degree or be in a certificate program designated to be eligible for federal financial aid.

-The FAFSA is the application for Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOG), Federal Work Study, Federal Direct Loans and Federal PLUS Loans.
+The FAFSA is the application for Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOG), Federal Work Study (FWS), Federal Subsidized Direct Loans, Federal Unsubsidized, and Federal PLUS Loans (for parents).
 While no other application is needed, students may be asked to provide additional documentation to complete their applications.
 The Financial Aid Office will notify you via your Pipeline account if more documentation is required.

 If you provided your e-mail address on your FAFSA, you'll receive an e-mail with a link to your Student Aid Report (SAR) on the Web in no more than 5 days.
 You'll receive an SAR Acknowledgment in the mail about 2 weeks after submitting your online FAFSA.
 The report contains a summary of information provided on the FAFSA and lists the student's expected family contribution (EFC).

-Students who qualify for AB-540 residency classification should complete the CA Dream Act Application.
-The California Dream Act allow AB-540 students to apply for and receive several types of financial aid, including;
+Undocumented students who qualify for AB-540 residency classification should complete the CA Dream Act Application.
+The California Dream Act allows AB-540 students to apply for and receive several types of financial aid, including;